Generate professional podcast scripts in seconds. Pick a topic, a length, and a tone — the AI handles the structure.

 Describe what your episode is about.
 The more detail, the better the script.

-Select short (5 min), medium (10 min), or long (15 min) script duration.
+Pick short (5 min), medium (10 min), or long (15 min) script duration.

-Pick casual, professional, or educational tone and single or dual hosts.
+Pick casual, professional, or educational tone, and single or dual hosts.

 Get your complete script in seconds.
 Customize it to match your voice.